The Jackson 5

-The Jackson 5 performed in talent shows and clubs on the Chitlin' Circuit, then signed with Steeltown Records in 1967 and released two singles.
-In 1968, they left Steeltown Records and signed with Motown, where they were the first group to debut with four consecutive number one hits on the Billboard Hot 100 chart with the songs "I Want You Back", "ABC", "The Love You Save", and "I'll Be There".
-They also achieved sixteen Top-40 singles on the chart.
+The Jackson 5 first performed in talent shows and clubs on the Chitlin' Circuit and eventually signed with Steeltown Records in 1967, under which their first two singles were released.
+In 1968, they left Steeltown and signed with Motown, where they were the first group to debut with four consecutive number-one hits on the Billboard Hot 100 chart with the songs "I Want You Back" (1969), "ABC", "The Love You Save", and "I'll Be There" (all 1970).
+They achieved seventeen Top 40 singles on the chart in five years, including six number-one Billboard R&B hits.
 The group left Motown for Epic Records in early 1976, with the exception of Jermaine, who was replaced by youngest brother Randy.
-At Epic, they released four studio albums and one live album between 1976 and 1981, including the successful albums Destiny (1978) and Triumph (1980) and the singles "Enjoy Yourself", "Shake Your Body (Down to the Ground)", and "Can You Feel It".
+Changing their name to the Jacksons upon signing with Epic, they released four studio albums and one live album between 1976 and 1981, including the successful albums Destiny (1978) and Triumph (1980) and singles "Enjoy Yourself" (1976), "Shake Your Body (Down to the Ground)" (1978), "This Place Hotel" (1980), and "Can You Feel It" (1981).

-The brothers also released solo albums, most successfully Michael.
-In 1983, Jermaine reunited with the band to perform on the Motown 25: Yesterday, Today, Forever TV special.
+The brothers also embarked on solo careers, with Michael's being by far the most successful.
+In 1983, Jermaine reunited with the band to perform on the Motown 25: Yesterday, Today, Forever television special.
 They released the Victory album the following year, followed by an extensive tour which also featured songs from Michael's solo albums.
 After the Victory tour, Michael and Marlon left the group.
-The remaining four released the poorly received 2300 Jackson Street album in 1989 before being dropped from their label.
+The four remaining members released the poorly received 2300 Jackson Street album in 1989 before being dropped from Epic.
 In 2001, the Jacksons reunited on Michael's 30th Anniversary Celebration TV special.
-The four eldest of the brothers embarked on their Unity Tour in 2012 following Michael's death, and they planned several major performances for 2017.
+The four eldest of the brothers embarked on their Unity Tour in 2012 following Michael's death in 2009, and they planned several major performances for 2017.

-According to some sources, the Jackson 5 have sold more than 100 million records worldwide.
+The Jackson 5/The Jacksons have sold over 150 million records worldwide, making them one of the best-selling artists of all time.
 In 1980, the brothers were honored with a star on the Hollywood Walk of Fame as the Jacksons.
 They were inducted to the Rock and Roll Hall of Fame in 1997.
-Two of the band's recordings ("ABC" and "I Want You Back") are among the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll and, alongside "I'll Be There", were also inducted into the Grammy Hall of Fame.
+Two of the band's recordings, "ABC" and "I Want You Back", are among the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll and, alongside "I'll Be There", were also inducted into the Grammy Hall of Fame.